MiloTheFish8/frontend-curriculum/notes/dev-tools.md

 # resets file to the state in the commit
 git checkout <commit hash> <file>
 git restore --source <commit hash> <file name>
-# to unstage indexed, but not yet commited file
-git reset HEAD <file>
 # to undo the last commit with getting changes back to unstaged
 # --mixed changes are not being discarded
 # HEAD~1 the commit before the last one
 git reset --mixed HEAD~1
-# these 2 commands remove file from commit and delete from folder
-git rm <file>
-git commit --amend --no-edit
-# these 2 commands remove file from commit and keep unstaged in folder
-git rm --cached <file>
-git commit --amend --no-edit
 ```

 </details>